abhi1991/Learning-with-Penny-the-Pony/README.md

 TITLE:

-IMPLEMENTING THOMAS MALONE’S FRAMEWORK FOR A THEORY OF INTRINSICALLY MOTIVATING INSTRUCTION IN A GAME-BASED LEARNING TOOL FOR TODDLERS
+<center><b>IMPLEMENTING THOMAS MALONE’S FRAMEWORK FOR A THEORY OF INTRINSICALLY MOTIVATING INSTRUCTION IN A GAME-BASED LEARNING TOOL FOR TODDLERS</b></center>

 <b>Abstract</b>
 <br>